Shuraa Tax Accounting & Auditing

 Pre-requisites for Filing VAT Returns in the UAE

-Before you can file your VAT returns in the UAE, there are a few important steps to ensure you’re ready.
+Before you can file your VAT returns in the UAE, there are a few essential steps to ensure you’re ready.
 Here’s what you need:

 1. VAT Registration with the Federal Tax Authority (FTA)